-David Erb is a partner in the firm’s Baltimore office and is a founding member of the firm’s Employee Defection and Trade Secrets Practice Group.
+David Erb is a partner in the firm’s Baltimore office and is a founding member of the firm’s Employee Defection and Trade Secrets Practice Group and co-chairs the Financial Services Industry Group.
 David counsels and represents employers in a diverse range of employment law matters from individual employment discrimination, retaliation, defamation (including securities industry Form U-5 defamation cases) and wrongful discharge actions to claims of employee raiding and recruiting teams of critical employees by competitors to claims of misappropriation of highly sensitive trade secrets and confidential information.
 David’s practice breaks out into four primary segments:

 1. Employee Recruitment/Defection/Trade Secrets Litigation: David has a national practice helping employers both navigate and litigate the complex issues surrounding en masse defections, hiring multiple and highly compensated individual employees from a competitor, and employee movement precipitated by mergers and acquisitions.
 David has litigated cases in courts and arbitral forums in over 25 states and the District of Columbia and has been involved in hundreds of matters concerning claims of misappropriation of trade secrets and confidential information, employee raiding, and breaches of restrictive covenants, including non-competition, customer non-solicitation and confidentiality agreements.
 Many of the litigation matters involve rapid deployment of resources throughout the United States to seek or defend against temporary restraining orders, emergency injunctive orders and other relief.